 Each Safe Space session follows the exact same format: the moderator asks each of the five to six attendees to answer the following seven questions.
 There’s deliberately no question about how business is going.

 Get the Sifted Newsletter

 1) How many hours do you work and why?

 4) How much do you ask others for help?

 Fefegha hopes others will soon replicate the model: “My goal is for people to go away and create their own places to talk.”

-Similar groups are springing up across London to address founders’ mental wellbeing.
+Similar safe spaces or groups are springing up across London to address founders’ mental wellbeing.

 Last year, serial founder Christina Richardson interviewed hundreds of founders.
 “I was fairly shocked to find that every single person used the word lonely,” she says.
 “Emotional loneliness is hugely driven by the ecosystem in which we have to operate, and almost all of them were able to reference symptoms that are identifiers leading to more serious mental health problems, like sleeplessness, anxiety and feeling down.”